Tom Chapin: Activism and personal life

 Chapin is an advocate for arts education.
 In April 2008, Chapin appeared at the New York State United Teachers' Convention, where he sang his song '"Not on the Test," which is critical of standardized testing and supports of the importance of arts and music education in the age of No Child Left Behind.
-He also performed "Not on the Test" at The California Kindgarden Teachers Association.
+He also performed "Not on the Test" at The California Kindergarten Teachers Association.
 The song, a lullaby for students stressed about testing, debuted on NPR's Morning Edition in January 2007.

-The song appeared on Broadsides: A Miscellany of Musical Opinions, (2010) a collection of socially conscious songs written for Morning Edition by Chapin and his longtime collaborator, satirist and songwriter John Forester.
+The song appeared on Broadsides: A Miscellany of Musical Opinions, (2010) a collection of socially conscious songs written for Morning Edition by Chapin and his longtime collaborator, satirist and songwriter John Forster.

-Chapin sits on the board of directors for WhyHunger, the food justice nonprofit, co-founded by his brother Harry Chapin and Bill Ayers, dedicated to ending world hunger.
+Chapin sits on the board of directors for WhyHunger, the food justice nonprofit, co-founded by his brother Harry Chapin and Bill Ayres, dedicated to ending world hunger.
 Founded in 1975, the organization grew out of Harry Chapin's work with President Jimmy Carter, when he served as chair of the President's Commission on World Hunger.

 A longtime supporter of Hudson River Sloop Clearwater and the environmental work of Pete Seeger and his wife Toshi Seeger, Tom has performed many times at their Clearwater Festival.

 He is married to Bonnie Chapin (née Broecker), former wife of film director Wes Craven and sister of Wallace Smith Broecker.
 His daughters, Abigail and Lily Chapin, and stepdaughter Jessica Craven, are all musicians as well; Abigail and Lily perform as The Chapin Sisters.
 His stepson Jonathan Craven is a filmmaker.